Zelmoghazy/MPI-Basics-C/README.md

 # MPI_BASICS_C

  - No shared memory between processes in different machines only way of communication is through message passing
  - Used in distributed systems and high performance computing
  - Not targeted for shared memory machines but still works although rarely used as it degrades performance due to overhead of send and recieve of message passing
  - Running as a set of processes No shared Variables
- - All communication, synchronization require subroutine calls *
+ - All communication, synchronization require subroutine calls
+---
- - MPI : Message Passing Interface
+ - **MPI** : Message Passing Interface
      -> Processes running on different CPUs communicate with each other -> Various communication patterns that are supported by MPI are abstracted in a "communicator" -> Communicator type: MPI_Comm -> A communicator is a group of processes that can communicate and interact with each other using MPI functions.